DmitryLitvintsev/enstore2cta/docs/dcache_sfa.rst

     -> dcache://dcache/?store=vo&group=file_family&bfid={child_pnfsid}:package_pnfsid

 I.e. the child/package relation exists as location in ``t_locationinfo`` Chimera table.
-As long as these locations exist dCache can read thise files from CTA using an hsm script.
+As long as these locations exist dCache can read these files from CTA using an hsm script.
 T.e.
 SAPPHIRE system is not need for reading of SFA files.

 This can be populated out of band.